ircdocs/modern-irc/about.md

 ## Living Specifications

 We consider the documents on this site to be 'living specifications'.
 This means they are updated as feedback is received for them and as the protocol is extended and grows.
 Bugs can be fixed, incorrect behaviours in the specifications can be corrected, and they can be extended as new behaviour becomes widespread.

+These documents are called 'specifications' rather than standards because they're descriptive, not prescriptive.
+These specifications are written in response to observed behaviour, rather than changing already-widespread behaviour to match what's written here.

 This term and our use of it is based on the WHATWG definition of a ['living standard'](https://wiki.whatwg.org/wiki/FAQ#What_does_.22Living_Standard.22_mean.3F).